yuanyeyzygo/single-rotor-bemt-matlab/README.md

 - simplified induced inflow treatment using a single induced velocity unknown
 - no dynamic inflow model
 - no free-wake model
-- no unsteady dynamic stall model
+- no dynamic stall model
-- no full multi-rotor interaction model
+- no full multi-rotor aerodynamic interaction model

-Therefore, users should treat this code as:
+Therefore, this code should be treated as:

 - a research demo
 - a teaching / development baseline
-- a starting point for further modelling
+- a starting point for further modelling work

-## Why the code is kept in one file

-The code is intentionally kept in a single `.m` file in this repository version to preserve the original implementation with minimal modification.

-Future versions may separate the helper functions into individual files for improved maintainability.

 ## License

 This repository is released under the MIT License.

-## Citation
+## Citation and acknowledgement

 If this repository is useful in academic work, please cite the repository and acknowledge the original author.

 ## Author

 Ye Yuan
+University of Glasgow